 If you are visiting us for the first time, Welcome!
-The Wine Spies feature one exceptional wine each day and offer it to you at at great price – and we only bring you wines that we ourselves seek out and love.
+The Wine Spies feature one exceptional wine each day – and we only bring you wines that we ourselves seek out and love.
 Always, the wines are great.
-Sometimes greater than great, as is the case with today’s wine from Le Benducce de Tornesi.
+Sometimes even better than that, as is the case with today’s wine from Castelo di Verduno.

 Wine Spies Tasting Profile:

 Look – Clear dark ruby red and garnet hues, brick-orange edges with slow thick legs and a slightly viscous appearance.

 Smell – Bold and tangy, 100% Nebbiolo in character, with tangy fruit including raspberries and blackberries, spicy pepper, toasted cedar with hints of licorice, tobacco and leather.

 Feel – Initially smooth the bold dry and firm tannins kick in, this full-bodied wine is deep, tart and tangy in the mouth.
 Decante this wine and the tannins mellow, but the bold and tangy flavors continue to live strong.